skyrockprojects/draft-python-course/3-lists/README.md

 # Overview

-The Strings portion will focus on:
+The Lists portion will focus on:
-1. Printing
+1. Declaration
-2. Concatenation
+2. Indices
-3. Manipulation
+3. 2D Lists